 How do you avoid losing access to Google and other online accounts?

-1. Never allow an employee to use their own personal email address—Gmail or otherwise—for setting up access to an online marketing account that will be used by your business.
+1. Never allow an employee to use their personal email address—Gmail or otherwise—to set up access to an online marketing account that will be used by your business.

-2. Do not allow a marketing contractor or marketing agency to control online account access by using one of their domain email addresses.
+2. Do not allow a marketing contractor or agency to control online account access using one of their domain email addresses.

 3. Don’t use consumer Gmail for business account access.